 School of Adult & Graduate Studies

-- Explore and learn a broad range of criminal justice topics through classroom instruction and experiential internship opportunities.
+- Explore and learn a broad range of criminal justice topics through online instruction from faculty with experience in the field.

 When are the start dates for the Criminal Justice degree program?

-How long does it take to complete the Criminal Justice degree program?
+How long does it take to complete the Criminal Justice degree?